-- 1. The Myanmar Timber Legality Assurance System (MTLAS); - 2.
-The Myanmar Forest Certification Scheme (MFCS).
+- 1. The Myanmar Timber Legality Assurance System (MTLAS). - 2.
+The Myanmar Forest Certification Scheme (MFCS);

-For the Chain of Custody Standard used for MFCS, MFCC has also adopted the PEFC ST 2002:2013: Chain of Custody of Forest Based Products - Requirements.
+For the Chain of Custody Standard, MFCC has also adopted the PEFC ST 2002:2020: Chain of Custody of Forest and Tree Based Products - Requirements.